thomasneeser/n8n-instance/README.md

 # n8n-instance
-Create your own Docker-based n8n-instance.
+Create your own Docker-based n8n-instance for free.

 ## Requirements

-- A Linux server running Ubuntu - I'm using the Google Cloud free tier
+- A Linux server running Ubuntu - for tests I'm using the Google Cloud free tier (e2-micro with 2 vCPUs, 1 GB RAM)
-- Administrator rights on the server
 - Your own domain with ssl-certificate and the ability to configure the domains A record - I'm using the free subdomain service https://desec.io/

 ## Installation